 Perspective and your angle of view can have a big impact on the photo you produce.
 If you shoot from above, photos are often lacking any ‘oomph’.
 If you shoot at eye-level, then you’re onto a winner.
 But play with perspective further and shoot from below eye-level looking upwards, and you start to mess with the viewer’s mind a little.

 No, this is not an alpaca crossed with a giraffe, but the effect of shooting from the ground upwards.
 Shoot using a wide-angle lens and you can try many different styles of photography, rather than being limited to just your telephoto lens.
 Practice incorporating the surroundings of the animal in question in your photo.
-Livestock are a lot easier to get close to, allowing you to learn how to visualise such an image should you be faced with a similar, wild situation.
+Livestock are a lot easier to get close to, allowing you to learn how to visualize such an image should you be faced with a similar, wild situation.

 4. Framing & Composition

 Think about how you compose and frame an image.
-Since this was a commercial shoot, I was also thinking about the framing should the breeder want to put their logo onto the image.
+Since this was a commercial shoot, I was also thinking about the framing should the breeder want to put their logo on the image.
 There’s plenty of space here for a logo, and it shows what they’re all about too: alpacas and their fleeces.

 Leaving space in your photos for text or other additions is important if you ever want to see your work on the cover of a magazine, for example.
 You’re not going to have any luck selling a photo without any space in it for a cover, so practice thinking about all of these potential opportunities too.